 Be aware that it’s possible to have too little withheld from your paycheck, in which case you might end up paying penalties and interest.
 If the IRS finds you claimed allowances you shouldn’t have, you may have to pay a penalty.

 Should you itemize your deductions?

-The standard deduction for 2020 taxes is $12,000 for individuals filing by themselves or $24,000 for married couples filing jointly.
-To itemize, your other deductions need to exceed those amounts.
+As the standard deduction for 2020 taxes is $12,400 for individuals filing by themselves or $24,800 for married couples filing jointly, these are the amounts that you need to exceed to make it worthwhile itemizing.